Atticus29/leapYear/README.md

-# A bash script tool to help streamline creation of new websites for Epicodus
+# LeapYear website

-#### 10 Feb., 2017, v.1.0.1
+#### 22 Feb., 2017, v.1.0.0

 #### By Mark Fisher

 ## Description

-This script takes three arguments from the user (repo name, parter 1 initials, and partner 2 initials), and uses those variables to create a directory with repo name, create a "css" subdirectory, create an "img" subdirectory, create a styles.css document in the css subdirectory, create an index.html document in the repo folder, initialized the folder as a git repo, executes `git pair` with partner 1's and partner 2's intials, adds everything, makes a first paired commit, and opens the directory in atom.
+This website takes a year as input from the user and returns whether or not the year is leap year.

 ### Specifications

+* The program should return 'false' when user input is not a number.
+  * **Input Example: "a"**
+  * **Output Example: "Please enter a number"**
-* The program should return __ when __.
+* The program should return 'false' when user input is not a number, even if it looks like one.
-  * **Input Example**:
+  * **Input Example: "1993"**
-  * **Output Example**:
+  * **Output Example: "Please enter a number"**

-* The program should return __ when __.
+* The program should return 'false' when a year is not a leap year.
+  * **Input Example: 1993**
+  * **Output Example: 'false'**
+* The program should return 'true' for years divisible by 4, since those are leap years.
+  * **Input Example: 2004**
+  * **Output Example: true**
+* The program should return ''false'' for years divisible by 100, since those are not leap years.
+  * **Input Example: 1900**
+  * **Output Example: 'false'**
+* The program should return 'true' for years divisible by 400, since those are leap years.
-  * **Input Example**:
+  * **Input Example: 2000**
-  * **Output Example**:
+  * **Output Example: true**

-## Setup/Installation Requirements
+## Setup/Installation

-### If working in pairs
-* Set up your .pairs document for the day
+* This repository is meant to be viewed.
+It can be viewed [here](https://Atticus29.github.io/leapYear).

+### Or if you're feeling bold, you can clone OR download a local instance of the site:

-* Clone this repo. (to your Desktop)
+* Clone
-* Open terminal
+  * Open your terminal program
-* Navigate to the websiteRepoSetup directory: `cd ~/Desktop/websiteRepoSetup`. **This step is necessary because template files from websiteRepoSetup will need to be copied.**
-* Type `./websiteRepoSetup.sh [yourRepoName] [partner1Initials] [partner2Initials]`
-* Enjoy

-### If working alone
+    * On a Mac, this would be in the Applications/Utilities directory, and is called, "Terminal"
+    * Windows uses a Terminal program as well, but a Terminal with all the capabilities we'll require is not installed by default.
+Thankfully, we can easily download and install a Terminal program that does fit our needs.
+There are many options available, but we recommend using a terminal program called git bash.
+You can download this free program at [msysgit.github.io](https://git-for-windows.github.io/).
-* Clone this repo. (to your Desktop)
+  * Clone this track survey repository by typing, `git clone https://github.com/Atticus29/leapYear.git`
+* Download
+  * Click [here](https://github.com/Atticus29/leapYear/archive/master.zip) to download the repo
+  * Unzip the zipped repository
-* Open terminal
+* Open the leapYear folder and double-click on index.html.
-* Navigate to the websiteRepoSetup directory: `cd ~/Desktop/websiteRepoSetup`. **This step is necessary because template files from websiteRepoSetup will need to be copied.**
-* Type `./websiteRepoSetupIndivid.sh [yourRepoName] ["Your first and last name in quotes"] [yourEmailAddress]
-* Enjoy
+* Make your selections and click submit as instructed on the site.

 ## Known Bugs